Home

 Jacob Younkin was in camp at Uniontown twenty odd miles from home.
 He is reputed to have married Sarah Floyd of Uniontown, at which place was located Camp Fayette, the Rendevouz of said Regt, and just four days before the Regt marched to the front.
 This Sarah Floyd was a reputed [prostitute], taking all the circumstances.
 I am satisfied that Younkin was drunk when he married this Sarah Floyd, who was well known as a [prostitute], and that he did not care, as he would not then be detected as the Regt was then under marching orders.
 The witnesses who testified that he left no child surviving him, could only have known him while in camp at Uniontown....

-With all the new facts in hand, the government recognized Widow Mary Jane as the soldier's true wife, and it granted young Harvey Younkin's pension in August 1869, over seven years after his father's death.
+With all the new facts in hand, the government recognized Widow Mary Jane as the soldier's true wife, and it granted young Harvey Younkin's pension in August 1869, more than seven years after his father's death.
 It is doubtful that Harvey even remembered his father.
 Under the terms, the payments were retroactive to the date of death, and thus Harvey would have received a lump sum of about $688 in back payments, a huge amount at the time.
 He then was to receive monthly payments of $8 until his 16th birthday, to occur in July 1876.

 How Widow Sarah reacted, or whether she ever refunded the money erroneously paid to her, remains a mystery.

+Click here for more information on the many "Kissin' Cousin" marriages between the Minerd and Younkin families of the 19th century.
 This biography is adapted from the article, "The Soldier Who Had Two Widows" in the July 1993 edition of the Younkin Family News Bulletin.

-Copyright © 1993, 2000, 2002, 2004-2007 Mark A. Miner
+Copyright © 1993, 2000, 2002, 2004-2007, 2010, 2012 Mark A. Miner